 Uninsured Motorist and Underinsured Motorist (UM/UIM) coverage is contractual, and the precise details of coverage and policy limits will thus vary from contract to contract.
 It is something that you buy for yourself under your own policy with your own insurance company.

-If you are then involved in an accident with somebody that does not have any insurance, you are able to make a claim against your own insurance company and they will cover damages.
+If you are then involved in an accident with somebody who does not have any insurance, you are able to make a UIM insurance claim against your own insurance company and they will cover injury and/or property damages.
 Your own insurance company steps into the place of the other driver’s insurance.
 In the case of an underinsured driver, it gets slightly more complicated.

 First, you make a claim against the insurance company of the person at fault.
 They will then send an offer, including their policy limits, which you can then take back to your own carrier and show that your claim is worth more than what the other’s policy can afford.
 You then make a claim for what you need in excess of those policy limits with your own insurance company.